scala/improvement-proposals/content/unroll-default-arguments.md

 Other languages, such as Python, have the same default parameter language feature but face no such compatibility issues with their use.
-Even Scala codebases compiled from source (e.g. in a mono-repo setup) do not suffer these restrictions: adding a default parameter to the right side of a parameter list is for all intents and purposes backwards compatible.
+Even Scala codebases compiled from source do not suffer these restrictions: adding a default parameter to the right side of a parameter list is for all intents and purposes backwards compatible in a mono-repo setup.
 The fact that such addition is binary incompatible is purely an implementation restriction of Scala's binary artifact format and distribution strategy.